rescued-animals-platform/adoption-service/README.md

 _**(Always, before running the api tests)**_

-- Deploy the application and all it's dependencies in a docker container with `make deploy` or run the application from your IDE.
+- Make sure dependencies are running: `make deploy-dependencies-only`
-- If running from the IDE, remember to set up the VM option `-Dspring.profiles.active=local` and make sure dependencies are running: `make deploy-dependencies-only`.
+- Run the application from your IDE setting up the VM option `-Dspring.profiles.active=local`

 ## Useful commands